Martin Lewis biography

 Clip, courtesy of ITV, from The Martin Lewis Money Show Christmas Special 2018 (this clip went viral, viewed well over 16 million times and shared by over 310,000 people on Facebook).
 You can download a PDF (102 kB) featuring a transcription of what Martin says in the video.

-For over 15 years Martin appeared as the resident expert, with multiple weekly slots, on ITV's daytime shows Good Morning Britain, This Morning and Lorraine – cutting down to just This Morning in 2021 due to other growing commitments.
-That's also the same time he started work as a guest main presenter of Good Morning Britain.
+For over 15 years Martin has appeared as the resident expert, with multiple weekly slots, on ITV's daytime shows' Good Morning Britain, This Morning, and Lorraine – cutting down to just This Morning in 2021 due to other growing commitments, including first as a guest main presenter, then since March 2023 as a regular presenter of Good Morning Britain.

-He continues to appear every Wednesday at 1pm on BBC Radio 5 Live's Ask Martin (the show's been running for over a decade now, in different time slots).
+Martin continues to appear every Wednesday at 1pm on BBC Radio 5 Live's Ask Martin (the show's been running for over a decade now) and since 2022 much of that content is used for The Martin Lewis Podcast, which regularly hits the Apple top 50 UK podcast charts.

 Picture credit: The Martin Lewis Money Show, ITV